vincentclaes/datajob/README.md

 Build and deploy a serverless data pipeline with no effort on AWS.

-- Create and deploy glue jobs
+- Deploy your code to a glue job
 - Package your project and make it available on AWS
 - Orchestrate your pipeline using stepfunctions as simple as `task1 >> [task2,task3] >> task4`